Ready for the AP Calculus Exam?

 - A 2-question calculator-allowed free-response section given over 30 minutes

-- A 4-question no-calculator free-response section given over 60 minutes, where you are allowed to go back to the 2 calculator-allowed free-response questions but without use of the calculator (on paper versions)
+- A 4-question no-calculator free-response section given over 60 minutes, where you are allowed to go back to the 2 calculator-allowed free-response questions but without use of the calculator

 - Multiple-choice questions are given 1.2 points if correct, and no points are given or deducted for wrong answers.
 Free-response questions are scored by trained math teachers, and each question can score between 0 and 9 points depending on a pre-set rubric.